aiyuni/ProjectManagementAppWebApi/README.md

 MakePlusWebAPI is a back-end infrastructor that creates WEB API and processes requests from the front-end in JSON format.
+This Web API was made using a Domain Driven Design approach.
-This back-end is sectioned into Model, Repository, Controller, Class Controller classes utilize Repository classes to connect between Model/Class to the front-end.
+Controller classes utilize the Repositories to interact with the services which performs CRUD operations to the database.

 Prefer refer to the class diagram for details on individual sections with respective classes.